Mus90/dar_cape_medical/STYLE_GUIDE.md

 ## 📞 Usage Notes

-This style guide provides a complete foundation for replicating the Cape Home Tourism website's design system.
+This style guide provides a complete foundation for replicating the Cape Home   website's design system.
 The patterns are modular and can be adapted for different content types while maintaining visual consistency.

 Key implementation files to reference:
 - `tailwind.config.js` - Color system and custom utilities